 In fact, one test-tube study found that hibiscus extract inhibited the activity of E. coli, a strain of bacteria that can cause symptoms such as cramping, gas, and diarrhea (

 Another test-tube study showed that the extract fought eight strains of bacteria and was as effective as some medications used to treat bacterial infections (

 However, no human studies have looked at the antibacterial effects of hibiscus tea, so it is still unclear how these results may translate to humans.

+Hibiscus tea can be consumed hot or cold and has a tart taste similar to that of cranberries.
 For this reason, it is often sweetened with honey or flavored with a squeeze of lime juice to balance the tartness.